gratchie/gratchie.github.io/about.md

 * Design, build and maintain, cross-disciplined systems across all major operating systems, leveraging various devops tools with focus on automation
 * Manages application infrastructure and core data center stack, as well as high performance multi-petabyte storage and backup infrastructure of the facility
-* Completed various, multifaceted projects - Facility OS upgrades, Vsphere Enterprise 6.5 cluster  buildout, Windows 10 infrastructure buildout, VPN Deployment, Aspera asset transfer pipeline
+* Completed various, multifaceted projects - Facility OS upgrades, Vsphere Enterprise 6.5 cluster  buildout, Windows 10 infrastructure buildout, VPN Deployment, Aspera asset transfer pipeline, Advanced APM Monitoring, AWS infrastructure design
+* Design and Implement automation tools like Puppet, Ansible and Terraform for infrastructure systems with focus on IaC, Security and Compliance
 * Built and Deployed Gitlab CI/CD platform and pipeline processes
 * Lead the systems team in adapting Kanban methodology.
 A flexible agile method focused on helping interrupt driven teams with uneven demand times and specialized tasks requiring concentrated focus.
 * Built and deployed Jira Service Desk as the defacto ticketing system for the studio